kazmithub/Cloudformation-MySQLWebApp/README.md

 ## 5. StackMaster(Optional)
 	The whole process can be automated if the four files above are uploaded online and the links are to be added to this file.
+If automated, only this file must be uploaded.